chromice/ae/documentation/index.md

 æ will be perfect for you, if your definition of a web application falls along these lines:

-> A web app is a bunch of scripts thrown together to concatenate a long string of HTML in response to a string of HTTP of variable length.
+> **Opinion:** A web application is a bunch of scripts thrown together to concatenate a string of HTML in response to a string of HTTP.

 In other words, if you are putting together a site with a bunch of forms that save data to a database, æ comes with everything you need.

-You may still find it useful, even if you are thinking of web app architecture in terms of dispatchers, controllers, events, filters, etc. The author assumes you are working on something complex and/or in a large team, and wishes you a hearty good luck.
+You may still find it useful, even if you are thinking of web app architecture in terms of dispatchers, controllers, events, filters, etc. The author assumes you are working on something complex and wishes you a hearty good luck.

+* * *

+Rediness: 86.96%
+Examples failed: 0/7
+Expectations failed: 3/16

 * * *